0xd4d/dnlib/README.md

 Requirements:

 - The assembly platform must be x86, x64, IA-64 or ARM (ARM64 isn't supported at the moment).
 AnyCPU assemblies are not supported.
 This is as simple as changing (if needed) `ModuleWriterOptions.PEHeadersOptions.Machine` when saving the file. x86 files should set `32-bit required` flag and clear `32-bit preferred` flag in the COR20 header.
+- `ModuleWriterOptions.Cor20HeaderOptions.Flags`: The `IL Only` bit must be cleared.
 - It must be a DLL file (see `ModuleWriterOptions.PEHeadersOptions.Characteristics`).
 The file will fail to load at runtime if it's an EXE file.

 Type classes